dipu-bd/lightnovel-crawler/README.md

 # Site To Epub

-Crawl website and convert it into EPUB files
+Crawl website and convert it into EPUB and MOBI files

 ## Available Sites